 The BMU is organised into directorates-general: five specialist directorates-general, one for planning and general aspects and one for central functions.
 The number of staff in each ranges from 80 to over 200.
 They are headed by the directors-general who steer and coordinate the work within their particular divisions and liaise closely with the minister and state secretaries.
 Every directorate-general is composed of several directorates, each comprising several divisions.

 The exact number of staff working at the ministry with its current structure will be determined soon.
 During the last legislative period, the number of staff working at the ministry was approximately 1,000.

-A total budget of over 5.6 billion euros was allocated to the ministry for 2017.
-The BMU's total budget for 2018 will be published as soon as it is determined.
+A total budget of 1,978 million euros was allocated to the ministry for 2018.
+The BMU's total budget for 2019 will be published as soon as it is determined.